CANADA STOCKS-TSX falls as results from Manulife, others disappoint

 * Nine of the TSX's 10 main groups fall; gold miners jump

-TORONTO, Feb 11 Canada's main stock index fell on Thursday for a fifth straight session, hitting a three-week low as disappointing corporate earnings added to broad investor unease about the global economy.
+TORONTO, Feb 11 Canada's main stock index fell 1 percent on Thursday, hitting a three-week low as a string of disappointing corporate earnings reports added to broad investor unease about the global economy.

-The losses were broadly in line with falls on Wall Street but less steep than market slides in Europe, where a slump in banks and commodity-related stocks pushed a pan-Europe index to a 2-1/2 year low.

-"There is just this overwhelming sense of bearishness that's got a fierce hold on the market," said Elvis Picardo, strategist at Global Securities in Vancouver.
-"In Canada the news hasn't been too encouraging as you've seen from the earnings that have come out today."

-The most influential weight on the index was Manulife Financial Corp, which slumped 8.5 percent to C$15.84 after the country's largest insurer missed market estimates and said it would be difficult to achieve its core earnings target for 2016.
+The most influential weight on the index was Manulife Financial Corp, which slumped 7.3 percent to C$16.05 after the country's largest insurer missed market estimates for the fourth quarter and said it would be difficult to achieve its core earnings target for 2016.

-The heavyweight financials group fell 2 percent to its lowest level in more than two years, with Royal Bank of Canada down 1.8 percent at C$65 and Toronto-Dominion Bank off 1.4 percent at C$49.02.
+The heavyweight financials group fell 1.9 percent to its lowest level in more than two years, with Royal Bank of Canada down 1.7 percent to C$65.08 and Toronto-Dominion Bank off 1.7 percent at C$48.86.

+Telus Corp declined 3.4 percent to C$38.49 after the telecom company reported a fall in quarterly profit, hurt by increased competition and weaker demand for its wireless services, which the company blamed in part on broader economic weakness, particularly in Alberta.

-Teck Resources Ltd, North America's largest producer of steel-making coal, declined 5.3 percent to C$5.15.
+Teck Resources Ltd, North America's largest producer of steel-making coal, declined 5.2 percent to C$5.16.
 Cost-cutting helped the diversified miner report a surprise adjusted profit but it also recorded an impairment charge as it slashed its workforce.

 The country's second-largest pipeline company, TransCanada Corp, barely advanced despite reporting a better-than-expected quarterly profit and raising its dividend at a time when most energy companies are scaling back shareholder payouts.

+Nine of the index's 10 main groups were in negative territory, with five decliners for every two advancers.

-The materials group, which includes precious and base metals miners and fertilizer companies, gained 0.4 percent.
+The materials group, which includes precious and base metals miners and fertilizer companies, added 2.1 percent.

-Gold miners benefited as the price of bullion jumped more than 5 percent to its highest in a year as fears about financial instability, a lower dollar and slumping stock markets had investors seeking refuge in the precious metal.
+Gold miners benefited as the price of bullion jumped nearly 4 percent to its highest in a year as fears about financial instability, a lower dollar and U.S. Treasury yields persuaded investors to seek refuge in the precious metal.

-Kinross Gold Corp surged 13.7 percent to C$4.07 after forecasting record output and lower costs this year.
-(Reporting by Alastair Sharp; Editing by Bernadette Baum and David Gregorio)
+Kinross Gold Corp surged 14.8 percent to C$4.11 after forecasting record output and lower costs this year.
+(Reporting by Alastair Sharp; Editing by Bernadette Baum)

 TORONTO, Jan 19 Canada's main stock index moved higher in morning trade on Thursday, helped by a jump in Canadian Pacific Railway shares and a rebound in uranium producer Cameco Corp.